THE CONNECTION BETWEEN HEALTH CARE, EQUITY, AND INNOVATION

 "The Department of Political Science is spearheading a Public Policy Lab at MIT.
 The goal is to help foster interdisciplinary partnerships across the Institute.

 — Andrea Campbell, Arthur and Ruth Sloan Professor of Political Science, and Head, MIT Political Science 2015-2019

 What economic, sociopolitical, and/or cultural issues do you think need to be addressed to improve health-care outcomes?

-To my mind, any initiative to address health and health-care goals must wrestle with and address the enormous disparities that exist in health coverage, access, and outcomes across racial and income groups in the United States.
+To my mind, any initiative to address health and health-care goals must address the enormous disparities that exist in health coverage, access, and outcomes across racial and income groups in the United States.
 Of course there are huge disparities across the developed and developing worlds — the developing world experiences some 85 percent of the global disease burden, yet 85 percent of all health-care spending takes place in the rich democracies of North America, Europe, and Asia.

 This rich world/poor world disparity is relevant for any infectious disease initiative.
 But the degree of disparity within the United States is astonishingly large and highly relevant for the mental health and cancer initiatives.*

 Just this winter a group of economists confirmed a trend first detected in Social Security data a couple of years ago: that the disparity in longevity between Americans in the top 10 percent of the income spectrum and those in the bottom 10 percent has grown, from six years in the case of men born in 1920, to 14 years for men born in 1950.